AASTU-2nd-year-software-engineering/Library-Managment-system/README.md

 + Load previously saved data to continue from where you left off.

 # Future Enhancements
++ Work more on error handling(e.g when accpting id and make sure it is unique and integer data type)
 + Enhance the search functionality (e.g., search by title or author).
 + Add a graphical user interface (GUI).
 + Make this system work on Linux and Mac operating systems